Initial experience with bevacizumab treatment for biopsy confirmed cerebral radiation necrosis. | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-For Canadian patients experiencing cerebral radiation necrosis, bevacizumab could potentially offer a new therapeutic option to reduce edema and improve clinical outcomes.
+For Canadian patients experiencing cerebral radiation necrosis, bevacizumab could potentially offer a new therapeutic option to reduce oedema and improve clinical outcomes.
 This may be particularly relevant given the limited efficacy of current treatments for this serious complication.

 Canadian Relevance